LUCKYSPIRE

 How good are bet365's odds?

-bet365's odds are consistently competitive on headline markets and unusually strong on the long tail.
 On Premier League match results, major racing, and the top tennis and cricket events, bet365's prices sit at or within a tick of the sharpest available.
 The product's real edge is market depth rather than headline pricing.
-Second-tier European football leagues, minor racing meetings, player props across a wider spread of sports, Asian handicap lines, and niche accumulator combinations are all priced and liquid enough for serious stakes.
-For punters who value odds quality across a wide spread of sports, bet365 is one of the accounts most commonly opened as a primary UK book alongside an exchange.
-The long-run advantage versus the keenest competitors varies market-by-market; the overall spread of competitive pricing across so many sports is rarely matched by any single rival.
+Second-tier European football leagues, minor racing meetings, player props across a wider spread of sports, Asian handicap lines, niche accumulator combinations.
+All priced and liquid enough for serious stakes.

 What sports and markets does bet365 cover?

-bet365's sport coverage is as broad as any UK book.
-Football is comprehensive across the Premier League, EFL, Scottish football, all major European leagues, the Champions League and Europa League, internationals, women's football at the top levels, and women's and youth football at progressively narrower depth.
+Football runs across the Premier League, EFL, Scottish football, all major European leagues, the Champions League and Europa League, internationals, and women's football at the top levels.
+Coverage narrows at women's and youth football as you go down the pyramid.
 Horse racing covers UK, Irish, French, US, and Australian meetings with full pre-race and in-running markets.

-Beyond football and racing, tennis covers the ATP and WTA tours, Challengers, and ITF events.
+Beyond football and racing, the spread is wide.
+Tennis covers the ATP and WTA tours, Challengers, and ITF events.
 Cricket runs through Test, ODI, T20 internationals, IPL, The Hundred, Big Bash, and county cricket.
-Basketball (NBA and EuroLeague), American football, rugby union and league, darts, snooker, and golf all get deep treatment.
-The product's strength is that virtually nothing routinely bet on globally is absent, and that the depth on each sport holds up against sport-specific specialists.
+Basketball (NBA and EuroLeague), American football, rugby union and league, darts, snooker, golf.
+All covered in depth.

 How does the bet365 app perform in-play?

-The bet365 app is consistently ranked among the best in the UK market for usability and performance.
-In-play markets refresh quickly, Cash Out is responsive across a broad range of pre-match and live bets, and Edit Bet gives you a level of post-placement control most competitors don't match.
-The in-app live streaming is a standout feature: once you're watching the event you've bet on, with live markets and Cash Out in the same screen, the product comes into its own.
-The interface prioritises markets over promotional surfaces, which makes the app faster to read during fast-moving matches than competitors with busier layouts.
-The one noticeable cost of the breadth is menu depth.
-Finding very specific markets in very niche sports sometimes takes more taps than it should.
+In-play markets refresh quickly.
+Cash Out is responsive across pre-match and live bets.
+Edit Bet gives you a level of post-placement control most competitors don't match.
+The in-app live streaming is a standout: watching the event you've bet on, with live markets and Cash Out in the same screen, is where the product comes into its own.

 What ongoing promotions does bet365 offer?